 A lot of business owners fall into the trap of choosing locations that are convenient or familiar.

-While this can work, it’s not really the mindset you need right now.
+While this can work, it’s not the mindset you need right now.

-Instead, you need to put yourself in your potential client’s shoes and ask, “would I come here to work out?”
+Instead, you must put yourself in your potential client’s shoes and ask, “Would I come here to work out?”